Ipswich railway station: Ranelagh Road sidings

 Another branch further to the north crossed over Ranelagh Road to a headshunt and then served a warehouse.
-This was built circa 1920 and was at one time going to be a new route into Ipswich docks avoiding the level crossing on the other branch.
-The warehouse served a number of companies including Boots, J Lyons & Co, McFarLanes Biscuits, and Swift and Co.
-The site was also used to dump redundant permanent way materials and in the 1970s travelling circuses used the site.
+This was built c.1920 and was going to be a new route into Ipswich docks avoiding the level crossing on the other branch.
+The warehouse served a number of companies including Boots, J. Lyons & Co, McFarlane's Biscuits, and Swift and Co.
+The site was also used to dump redundant permanent way materials; in the 1970s, travelling circuses used the site.

 The bridge was demolished in 1967 and an abutment remains (in 2013).
 The rest of this site has been redeveloped with retail facilities.

 Lower Yard

-This yard contained a wooden goods shed where goods for the town were loaded or unloaded.
-Cattle pens were also located close to this yard (traffic ceased in the 1960s) and there was a siding to Constantine Road power station.
-A small engine shed was located in this area for locomotives that worked in the docks (although they were officially allocated to Ipswich engine shed).
-At the east end of the yard the railway lines crossed over Bridge Street (which until the 1980s was the first road crossing over the River Orwell) and from 1903 there was a tram line necessitating special signaling arrangements between the two systems.
+This yard contained a wooden goods shed, where goods for the town were loaded or unloaded.
+Cattle pens were also located close to this yard, though traffic ceased in the 1960s; there was a siding to Constantine Road power station.
+A small engine shed was located in this area for locomotives that worked in the docks, although they were officially allocated to Ipswich engine shed.

+At the east end of the yard, the railway lines crossed over Bridge Street which, until the 1980s, was the first road; crossing over the river Orwell from 1903, there was a tram line necessitating special signalling arrangements between the two systems.

-In the latter part of the 20th century a construction terminal and a British Oxygen Company terminal were also located in this area.
+In the latter part of the 20th century, a construction terminal and a British Oxygen Company terminal were also located in this area.
 Most of the site has now been redeveloped into retail premises.